Khaya Mthethwa: Personal life

 2 December 2017 in Mpumalanga Khaya Mthethwa celebrated his traditional wedding with the love of his life and Miss South Africa 2016, Ntandoyenkosi Kunene.
 Khaya Mthethwa and his wife Ntandoyenkosi only dated for three months, but he didn't want to waste time because he knew she was the one.
-As much as Khaya wasn't planning on getting married but when Ntando came along, he couldn't imagine his life without her.
 Khaya explains his wife as a person who is an incredible human being, a person with a strong character and who comes from a phenomenal family.
 "Everything about her culminates into this beautiful person that I want to spend the rest of my life with." khaya said."As a husband my top job is to protect my wife.
 We just want to have an amazing marriage," Khaya said.
 They gym together and support Orlando Pirates.
 Everything is "very serene", he adds.
 "We cherry-pick each other every day."
 His love life has had its fair share of ups and downs, of course.
 He was romantically linked to actress Nomzamo Mbatha in 2015, then to her fellow Isibaya actress Jessica Nkosi.
 Khaya was often cited as the reason the two are no longer friendly but he doesn't want to be drawn into all that.

 On 24 December 2019, they announced their divorce on social media platforms.
 The reason for their split remains concealed but Khaya did mention in one of his church sermons that the two years of their marriage were difficult and presented many challenges.